a-kryvenko/tutorials/docs/DockerComposerPHP.md

-# Configure composer to work in Docker environment
+# Composer configuration id Docker environment

 Installation and configuration of composer in docker is a bit tricky.
 This tutorial is answer to question "How to configure composer in docker?" and describe all steps of it.